emmt/FITSHeaders.jl/README.md

 card = FITSCard(key => str::AbstractString)
 ```

-In the second case, the comment is assumed to be empty.
-In the third case, the
+In the second above example, the comment is assumed to be empty.
+In the third
-string `str` is assumed to be the card comment if `key` is `"COMMENT"` or
+above example, the string `str` is assumed to be the card comment if `key` is
-`"HISTORY"` and is assumed to be the card value otherwise.
+`"COMMENT"` or `"HISTORY"` and is assumed to be the card value otherwise.

 Conversely, `Pair(card)` yields the pair `key => (val, com)`.
 The `convert` method
 is extended by the `FITSCards` package to perform these conversions.